 DNS configurations can be simple, but still leverage a secondary solution.
 In such cases a DNS zone transfer can be used.

 A more advanced DNS configuration with additional traffic management rules may require an orchestration layer.

 It’s worth mentioning that a critical success factor in any redundant DNS configuration is the quality of support and consultation the managed DNS provider can offer.
 The primary cause of DNS failure is, in fact, human configuration errors.

 A managed system of DNS redundancy boosts DNS availability by:

 Removing the danger of exposure to a single point of DNS failure.

-Reducing traditional master-slave DNS redundancy vulnerabilities, where slave zones can’t be changed if the master becomes unavailable.
+Reducing traditional primary-secondary DNS redundancy vulnerabilities, where secondary zones can’t be changed if the primary becomes unavailable.

 Improving infrastructure resilience by hosting critical zones with multiple DNS configurations, ensuring continued service if one DNS configuration becomes unavailable.

 Consider your redundant DNS investment as an insurance policy.
 It waits in the background ready to handle an unexpected, but planned for, unusual event.